Ali-Mikael/Pen-testing/h2-dora.md

 ## Option 2
-Another option is to create complete isolation where traffic will flow neither in or outside the network, without the need to toggle the host networking.
+Another option is to create _complete isolation_, without the need to toggle host networking.

 We achieve this by creating an `xml` file storing our configuration, and applying it using `virsh`:
 ```bash